-By implementing IoT monitoring via temperature sensors, humidity sensors, equipment sensors, etc., farmers can better surveil their land and assets.
+By implementing IoT monitoring via temperature sensors, humidity sensors, equipment sensors, etc., farmers can better monitor their land and assets.
 This, in turn, makes them better equipped to prevent environmental breakdown while increasing productivity.

 It’s a massive undertaking to change global farming methods.
 Most governments are heavily invested in this.
 Many of their initiatives steer the farming industry toward digital transformation.
-IoT and wireless sensors are crucial parts of the puzzle.
+IoT and wireless sensors are crucial pieces of the puzzle.

 Towards a brighter future with sustainable manufacturing

 A sustainable industry’s real impact lies in combining all smart solutions.
 When all IoT systems are synchronized, they will adapt to each other and increase the environmental benefits tenfold.
 Then, we’ll see the true power of IoT sustainability.

 Just imagine suppliers, factories, transporters, wholesalers, and waste-managing companies joining a common information platform.
 Then, supply can truly fit the demand without excess, underproduction, or wasted resources.

 Allocation of resources is a crucial benefit of Industry 4.0.
 Synchronizing processes between smart factories, smart transport, smart suppliers, and smart cities enables more efficient use of materials, energy, water, workforce, and products.